godyracks/corneliusventures.co.ke/README.md

 ## Usage
-To use the application, navigate to `http://localhost:5173/dashboard`  in your browser after running :
+To use the application, navigate to `http://localhost:5173/dashboard`  in your browser after running : `http://localhost:5173/create-a-new-blog-post` for posting blogs!
 ```sh
 npm run dev
 ```